AYJACKSON-ICS4U/codingchallenge-space-invaders-challenge/README.md

 5. a README.md file that explains the coding challenge.
 6. Any notes/slides created
 7. Link to repository if it was created in another repository

+Our Coding challenge is to create a simple terrain generator using perlin noise